 Investment Aims/Objectives

-The Investor’s principal objective for the investment portfolio is to produce profits investing in properties in London and to achieve growth.
+The Investor’s principal objective for the investment portfolio is to produce profits from investing in properties in London and to achieve growth.

 Investor’s Risk Tolerance: Traditional